-During the financial year Vision Australia has continued to fulfil its mission of supporting people who are blind or have low vision to live the life they choose.
+During the financial year Vision Australia Limited continued to fulfil its mission of supporting people who are blind or have low vision to live the life they choose, with a particular focus on supporting our clients in a difficult and highly changeable COVID-19 environment.

-The Surplus for the 2020 financial year have been calculated in accordance with Australian Accounting Standards (AASBs).
-This is the first set of the Group's consolidated financial statements in which AASB 15 Revenue from Contracts with Customers, AASB 1058 Income of Not-for-Profit Entities and AASB 16 Leases have been applied.
-Under the transition method chosen, comparative information has not been restated.
-The 2020 results are therefore not directly comparable to prior years.
-Changes to significant accounting policies and the impact of applying the new standards are described in note 6.6 of the consolidated financial statement.
+The surplus for the 2021 financial year has been calculated in accordance with Australian Accounting Standards (AASBs).
+Changes to significant accounting policies and the impact of applying the new standards are described in note 6.6 of the consolidated financial statements.

-Consolidated activities during the 2020 financial year returned a surplus of \$28,267,000 (2019: deficit of \$7,965,000), which after adjusting for non-recurring items, provided a surplus of \$1,292,000 (2019: deficit \$11,341,000) refer note 6.3 below.
+Consolidated activities during the 2021 financial year returned a reported surplus of \$2,205,000 (2020: \$28,267,000), which after adjusting for non-recurring items, provided an underlying deficit of \$9,060,000 (2020: surplus of \$1,292,000) refer note 6.3 below.